 Another tip: Keep Google Maps open on your smartphone while on your commute so you can see your location in real-time on a map to track your progress (GPS/location services must be enabled).

 Time is also a concern for many commuters, and buses incite more apprehension because there are more possibilities of delays (not to mention completely missing a bus you need).
 As a result, schedules and real-time information are critical and often necessary tools for a successful bus commute.

 To prepare, become familiar with the bus schedule in advance to know when to catch the bus, always arriving a few minutes early to the stop.
-Even better, use the OneBusAway website or app in Atlanta (or another available real-time app in the city you’re in) for the next arrivals at a specific bus stop in real-time.
+Even better, use the MARTA on the Go app for real-time bus locations and schedules.
 It then becomes less important if the bus is late if you’re arriving at the stop just in time to catch it.

 If you like printed materials, the Five Points MARTA station has printed brochures of all the bus routes with maps and timetables.
 These can also be found in the MARTA on the Go app.

 3. Stick With Easier Commutes

 Especially if you’re new to riding buses, stick with short commutes on more popular routes or explore your neighborhood bus route to avoid a complicated and long trip (definitely abort the mission to Stone Mountain Park).
 Most major attractions and places that aren’t too far from a train station are safe bets.
 In Atlanta, try commuting by bus to: